turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ### Hiding the `rating.id`

 When the ratings move into the remote service, it will not make sense to expose the primary key of the database.
 Users should only ever have a single rating for a given product, so we can use the combination of user id and product id to access the ratings.

 In order to make this possible, we'll refactor the primary app so it doesn't rely on the rating id.

 First, let's find out where it is being used.
 We'll assume that most rating objects are assigned to a local variable or instance variable named `rating`.
 We can grep for this:

+{% terminal %}
 $ git grep rating.id
+{% endterminal %}

 Notice that the period is a wildcard, and the search returns both "rating.id" and "rating_id".